bitcrowd/chromic_pdf/README.md

 ## Features

-* **Fast**: In contrast to [many other](https://hex.pm/packages?search=pdf&sort=recent_downloads) packages, it does not use [puppeteer](https://github.com/puppeteer/puppeteer), and hence does not require Node.js.
+* **Node-free**: In contrast to [many other](https://hex.pm/packages?search=pdf&sort=recent_downloads) packages, it does not use [puppeteer](https://github.com/puppeteer/puppeteer), and hence does not require Node.js.
 It communicates directly with Chrome's [DevTools API](https://chromedevtools.github.io/devtools-protocol/), offering the same as if not better performance than puppeteer.
 * **Header/Footer**: Using the DevTools API allows to apply the full set of options of the [`printToPDF`](https://chromedevtools.github.io/devtools-protocol/tot/Page#method-printToPDF) function.
 Header and footer HTML templates included.
 * **PDF/A-2b**: It has PDF/A-2b support using Ghostscript, inspired by the `pdf2archive` script originally created by [@matteosecli](https://github.com/matteosecli/pdf2archive) and later enhanced by [@JaimeChavarriaga](https://github.com/JaimeChavarriaga/pdf2archive/tree/feature/support_pdf2b).
 Created PDF/A-2b files pass the [verapdf](https://verapdf.org/) compliance check.